Senior in New Brunswick with $1M: Home Plus Business Shares and Succession Planning in 2026

 The Bottom Line: $350K of Embedded Gains Is the Entire Planning Problem

-This $1M New Brunswick estate pays roughly $5,000 in probate and $85,000 to $95,000 in capital gains tax on the business shares — call it $90,000 to $100,000 total before legal and accounting fees.
+This $1M New Brunswick estate pays roughly $5,000 in probate and $75,000 to $85,000 in capital gains tax on the business shares — call it $80,000 to $90,000 total before legal and accounting fees.
 The home is sheltered.
 The non-registered portfolio is a rounding error.
 The business shares carry 90% of the tax cost.

-The planning hierarchy is clear: (1) verify LCGE qualification — if the shares are QSBC-eligible and the exemption room is available, the tax bill drops dramatically; (2) if the LCGE does not apply, sell the shares over two or three years to stay under the $250K inclusion threshold and fill the lower brackets; (3) consider an estate freeze only if the business has meaningful growth ahead and the next generation is taking over; (4) use life insurance to provide liquidity for whatever terminal-return tax bill remains.
+The planning hierarchy is clear: (1) verify LCGE qualification — if the shares are QSBC-eligible and the exemption room is available, the tax bill drops dramatically; (2) if the LCGE does not apply, sell the shares over two or three years to fill the lower combined brackets rather than stacking the entire gain into the top bracket in one year; (3) consider an estate freeze only if the business has meaningful growth ahead and the next generation is taking over; (4) use life insurance to provide liquidity for whatever terminal-return tax bill remains.

 If you are a New Brunswick business owner weighing succession timing, our business sale planning team models the LCGE qualification, the multi-year sale, and the estate freeze side by side as a single integrated plan.
 Book a free 15-minute consultation to walk through your specific numbers before committing to any share transaction.